Zhu-Daniel/ssl-filler/README.md

 Example contents:
 ```
-FILE_PATH="/path/to/folder/TacyFoundationSSL/SSLSheets/"
+FILE_PATH="/path/to/folder/TacyFoundationSSL/SSLSheets"
 FILE="Tacy_Foundation_SSL_Hours_041324.xlsx"
 SHEET="Form Responses 1"
 MONTGOMERY_SSL="/path/to/folder/TacyFoundationSSL/SSLForms/montgomerySSLsigned.pdf"
-SSL_PATH="/path/to/folder/TacyFoundationSSL/FilledSSL/"
+SSL_PATH="/path/to/folder/TacyFoundationSSL/FilledSSL"
-LOGS_PATH="/path/to/folder/TacyFoundationSSL/SSLEventLogs/"
+LOGS_PATH="/path/to/folder/TacyFoundationSSL/SSLEventLogs"
 ```
 To get the path of a directory, navigate to the desired directory in your terminal and use the command 'pwd'.
-Be sure to add the appending '/'

-3. Populate the directories with the respective files that are needed
+1. Populate the directories with the respective files that are needed
    * blank SSL forms for MONTGOMERY_SSL
    * Excel spreadsheet for FILE_PATH, FILE, and SHEET
-4. Go to root of this project and run "python sslPDF.py"
+2. Go to root of this project and run "python sslPDF.py"